Ransomware3301/C_graph_library/README.md

 - - -
 # Graph Structural Definition

-The following C code describes the structure of each data type (graphs, nodes, edge lists and edges)
+The following C code describes the structure of each data type (graphs, nodes, edge lists and edges):

 A graph is defined as a linked list of nodes, thus its definition has a pointer to the next node and a "container" for the actual node data